SvenGroot/Ookii.CommandLine/docs/UsageHelp.md

 ```

 If this attribute is not specified, no description is included in the usage help.
 The description
-can also be omitted by setting the `WriteUsageOptions.IncludeApplicationDescription` property to
+can also be omitted by setting the `UsageWriter.IncludeApplicationDescription` property to
 false.

 If you are using [subcommands](Subcommands.md), this first line is the command description, which